 Improved communication strategies can enhance knowledge about new mining projects and new legislation.
-This requires early involvement of municipalities and local communities in decision-making processes.
-Additionally, the inter-municipal government level can promote dialogue and exchange of experiences around mining development.
+This requires early involvement of municipalities and communities in decision-making, and proactive inter-municipal government dialogue and exchange of experiences around mining.

-Better involvement of local stakeholders (municipalities and communities) in monitoring mining operations can enhance knowledge on the sector.
+Better involvement of local stakeholders (municipalities and communities) in following mining operations can enhance knowledge on the sector.
 Also, clear guidelines for operation and socialization of new mining projects could be instrumental to improve actions of companies in their relationship with communities (e.g. Finland's standards for sustainable mining assessed by local stakeholders)